Table of Contents

 Deep Gluteal Muscles (Short External Rotators)

-This group of six smaller muscles lies deep to the gluteus maximus.
-They collectively function as powerful lateral rotators of the thigh and help stabilize the head of the femur in the acetabulum.
+This group of six smaller muscles lies completely hidden deep to the bulky gluteus maximus.
+They act much like the "rotator cuff" of the shoulder.
+They collectively function as powerful lateral rotators of the thigh and physically hug the head of the femur, stabilizing it tightly inside the acetabulum.

 - Actions: Laterally rotates, abducts (when hip is flexed), and extends the thigh.

-- Insertion: Medial surface of greater trochanter (with Obturator Internus tendon).
+- Origin: Ischial spine.
+Insertion: Medial surface of greater trochanter.
+Innervation: Nerve to Obturator Internus.

 - Actions: Laterally rotates and abducts the thigh.